 This is the second semester of a standard calculus course.
 Topics include techniques and applications of integration, differential equations, power series, and Taylor series.
 Prerequisite: Grade of C or better in MA203.

 This course covers the calculus of functions of several variables, including partial differentiation and multiple integration.
-It also covers introductory topics in vector calculus, including vector fields, line integration, Green's Theorem, and Strokes' Theorem.
+It also covers introductory topics in vector calculus, including vector fields, line integration, Green's Theorem, curl and divergence, surface integrals, Stokes' Theorem, and the Divergence Theorem.
 Prerequisite: Grade of C or better in MA204.

 This course covers the study of the fundamental concepts of differential equations with applications.
 Prerequisite: Grade of C or better in MA204.